 The advantages of choosing the single incision option are having the most minimally invasive and aesthetically less noticeable scarring.
 Also, patients who undergo the single-incision method have less recovery time and limit risks and long-term complications.

-Laparoscopic Gastric Sleeve Scars (usually 3-5 incisions)
+II) Traditional Laparoscopic Gastric Sleeve Scars

 The laparoscopic gastric sleeve is the most popular weight loss surgery available today.
 It is nearly as effective as more invasive procedures like gastric bypass surgery and duodenal switch surgery.
 Additionally, the gastric sleeve has fewer complications or risk factors, with similar weight loss results.

-The regular laparoscopic gastric sleeve surgery is not a single incision and generally uses 5 incisions to insert trocars and a laparoscope.
+The regular laparoscopic gastric sleeve surgery is not a single incision and generally uses 5 cuts to insert trocars and a laparoscope.
 In this procedure, the healing of your scars is determined by your health.

 How to Reduce Gastric Sleeve Scars – Tips for Scar Removal